TechnicPepijn/bootstrap-notification-center/README.md

 # Notification Center for Bootstrap
 Super simple notifications with Bootstrap.
-At its core, this is a wrapper around Bootstrap alerts that provides an easy way to display them through Javascript.
+At its core, this is a wrapper around Bootstrap Alerts that provides an easy way to display them through Javascript with goodies like the ability to show notifications based on a URL parameter and to fade out notifications after a set period of time.

 # Usage
 Using Notification Center is pretty simple.